openwisp/django-rest-framework-gis/README.md

              model = Location
              geo_field = "point"

-            # you can also explicitly which other fields you want to include
+            # you can also explicitly declare which fields you want to include
               as with a ModelSerializer.
-For now, this must include your geo_field. fields = ('address', 'city', 'state', 'point')
+If you do this, you must include your geo_field. fields = ('address', 'city', 'state', 'point')